piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 #### Deficiencies
 - **Complexity:** The system is highly complex, with many moving parts, making deployment more difficult.
-- **Availability:** Our system hasn't factored in whether a country can access our third-party services.
+- **Global Availability:** Our system hasn't factored in whether a country can access our third-party services.
 This problem is not a huge deal because most customers are in the US.
 - **Not real-time:** Our notifications may take time to deliver.
 This delay would be a problem if we needed to send a notification about a login or a security issue.

 🎉 Congratulations - you've got a happy and informed client.